 The lack of the handle on the unit, anywhere, reinforces the view that Tacx intends you to set up the Flux S and leave it standing.

 Once the unit is together, it’s time to apply the cassette.
 Tacx does not provide one in the box, but I can see the logic, especially as a great many people like to mimic their road setup, so use the same cassette as their outside gears to help with training.
 Thankfull there is no return to the hybrid hub with the Tacx Flux S, sporting the more common Shimano hub.

-At this point, your set up is just about good to go but let’s complete the walk around of the unit before we get onto the riding.
+At this point, your set up is just about good to go but let’s complete the

 On the side of the Tacx Flux S, we have the three indicator lights, confirming that things are running nicely, from LEFT to RIGHT, Bluetooth, ANT+ and the power indicators